JLMARIN/imaging/alignment/README.md

 [StackReg](http://bigwww.epfl.ch/thevenaz/stackreg/) is a java plugin written for ImageJ by the Biomedical Imaging Group of the École Polytechnique Fédérale de Lausanne.
 Refer to the official webapge for instructions on how to download and use.

-StackReg is based on a subpixel registration algorithm that uses intensity <a>[[1]](#ref1)</a>.The algorithm minimizes the mean square intensity difference between a reference image and a test image.
+StackReg is based on a subpixel registration algorithm that uses intensity <a>[[1]](#ref1)</a>.
+The algorithm minimizes the mean square intensity difference between a reference image and a test image.
 The transformation of the test image, in order to achieve alignment to the reference image, can be done by rigid-body motion (rotation and translation) only, or combined with isometric scaling.

 According to the StackReg instructions: